SweetsNSavories/InAppNotificationPCF/README.md

 - Fork the repository and create a pull request for improvements or bug fixes.
 - Please document new components and functions using JSDoc comments and update the README as needed.

+## Testing & Production Readiness

+**Current Testing Status:** This control has been tested for minimum positive flow scenarios only.

+**Before Production Deployment:**
+- Perform comprehensive testing including edge cases, error scenarios, and negative flows
+- Conduct security audits and vulnerability assessments
+- Test with your organization's specific Dataverse configuration and data
+- Validate performance under expected load conditions
+- Ensure compliance with your organization's governance and security policies

 ## License
 MIT

+## Disclaimer

+**USE AT YOUR OWN RISK**

+This control is provided as-is without any warranties, express or implied.
+Neither the author nor Microsoft Corporation are responsible for any issues, damages, or losses arising from the use, deployment, or adaptation of this control.

+**Important:**
+- This control has been tested for minimum positive flow scenarios only
+- Organizations must conduct their own thorough review and testing before deployment
+- Ensure the control meets your organization's security, compliance, and design standards
+- No support or maintenance guarantees are provided

+**Responsibility:**
+By using this control, you acknowledge that you have reviewed the code, tested it in your environment, and accept full responsibility for its deployment and operation within your organization.

 ---